harsshhfs/spree-admin-tasks/README.md

 Upgrade and Versions
 ====================

-This is now spree 1.1 compatible.
-Maybe it works for 1.0 , don't know.
-There is a 0.7 ref in the version file.
+This is now spree 1.2 compatible.

 Copyright (c) 2011 [Torsten Rüger], released under the New BSD License